okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/set-up/index.md

 4. In the **Recovery authenticators** section, locate **AND Users can initiate recovery with**.
 5. Select **Okta Verify (Push notification only)** and click **Update Rule**.
 6. [Enroll a new user](#try-enrollment), ensuring that this time you also enroll Okta Verify.
-7. Sign in with your new user to confirm that you added the user correctly, and then click <StackSelector snippet="tryenrollout" noSelector inline />.
+7. Sign in with your new user to confirm that you added the user correctly, and then click <StackSnippet snippet="tryenrollout" inline />.
-8. Back on the welcome page of the <StackSelector snippet="applang" noSelector inline /> app, click <StackSelector snippet="appsignin" noSelector inline />.
+8. Back on the welcome page of the <StackSnippet snippet="applang" inline /> app, click <StackSnippet snippet="appsignin" inline />.
 9. After you are redirected to the Sign-In Widget, click **Forgot password?**.
 10. Enter the email address of the user that you just created with Okta Verify as a factor, and then click **Next**.
 11. On the next page, click **Select** beside **Get a push notification**.
 You should receive a push notification in Okta Verify.
 Respond appropriately.
 12. Enter the answer to your security question, and then you are asked to reset your password.
-13. When you finish, the <StackSelector snippet="applang" noSelector inline /> welcome page appears.
+13. When you finish, the <StackSnippet snippet="applang" inline /> welcome page appears.
-14. Click <StackSelector snippet="tryenrollout" noSelector inline /> to sign out of the <StackSelector snippet="applang" noSelector inline /> app.
+14. Click <StackSnippet snippet="tryenrollout" inline /> to sign out of the <StackSnippet snippet="applang" inline /> app.

 ## Progressive Profiling